otolaa/Tkinter/README.md

-# Tkinter
+# Python && Tkinter
-programs written on a Python using Tkinter
+small programs written on a Python using Tkinter
 ## 1. calculator.py
 simple calculator, for windows, launching the program: python calculator.py